actionjdjackson/receipt-processor/README.md

 # actionjdjackson/receipt-processor

+I'm super excited about this programming challenge!
+I just learned Go over the last two days, and have successfully developed my receipt processor and it works!

 ### To run the app as a docker container
 To run this app as a docker container, browse to this directory and run:
 ```